Skip to main content

 }

-The page file is a Server Component that renders the form:
+And the page file is just a Server Component that renders the form:

 // src/app/register/page.tsx